Digital Champions help to reach digitally excluded people in their communities by:

 Training Digital Champions is not about improving their digital skills, but rather:

-- Introducing ways to have positive conversations about digital.
-The focus is on encouraging a positive attitude rather than teaching Champions to become proficient with technology
+- introducing ways to have positive conversations about digital, focusing on encouraging a positive attitude rather than teaching Champions to become proficient with technology

-- Focusing on solving problems together.
-Digital Champions don’t need to have all the answers, a positive approach to searching for solutions alongside users is much more important
+- focusing on solving problems together – Digital Champions don’t need to have all the answers as a positive approach to searching for solutions alongside users is much more important

 Anyone who engages others about the use of digital can be a Digital Champion.

-Staff and volunteers who work directly with users make excellent Digital Champions, but they can also be other group members or service users if they are enthusiastic and willing to have conversations about the benefits of being online.
+Staff and volunteers who work directly with users make excellent Digital Champions.
+They can also be other group members or service users if they are enthusiastic and willing to have conversations about the benefits of being online.